yakazimir/cynet/README.md

 Quick Start
 -----------------

+Running cynet requires first installing Dynet (which itself depends on Eigen).

-Can be built in place by typing the following:
+Once Dynet is installed, cynet can be built in place by typing the following:

     python setup.py build_ext --inplace --dynet=/path/to/dynet --eigen=/path/to/eigen --boost=/path/to/boost.

 Then run the following:

     ./run_cynet [option] [--help]

 To run on the example dataset used by Tal (above) just do the
 following: